gnolang/blog/posts/2024-08-12_gc-us24/README.md

 discover how realms (smart contracts) can be utilized for stateful applications without relying on explicitly managing a file system or database.
 This was an opportunity to showcase gno.land’s features, like using a deployed contract as both an API and as an import for other contracts.
-For deeper insight take a look at the recent blog written by Dylan Bolz on the collaboration with challenge series.

 ## Conclusion